 Safety lights will usually have at least one constant lighting mode, in addition to multiple flashing modes.
 They also offer higher levels of side visibility; so you can be seen at junctions by pedestrians and other road users.

 We've all seen the guy who looks like he's run off with the lighting rig from Dave's Mobile Disco; with multiple flashing lights, all over his bike, bag, clothing and helmet.
 Well, you may think it's a bit overkill, but remember you did see him!
 Fitting more than one light with a combination of flashing modes will always make you more visible.

-The Lezyne Zecto Drive Light Set is the perfect bike light set, for when you want to be seen on the road.
+The Lezyne Strip Drive Pair 300/150 is the perfect bike light set, for when you want to be seen on the road.

 The more adventurous commuter

 If your commute takes in some unlit roads or paths, then you'll want a more powerful front light; so you can 'see' as well as 'be seen'.